doctors having a discussion among each other

 Children’s' Hospital of Eastern Ontario (CHEO)

 The Children’s' Hospital of Eastern Ontario is also located in the Ottawa Health Sciences Centre.
-It is one of the few children's hospitals that offers the full range of modalities, including MR, CT, ultrasound, nuclear medicine, and a cardiac catheterization lab.
+It offers the full range of modalities, including MR, CT, ultrasound, nuclear medicine, and a cardiac catheterization lab.

 Divisions